dnaeon/cl-migratum/README.md

 | `MIGRATUM:DRIVER-INITIALIZED` | Returns `T` if driver is initialized, `NIL` otherwise      |
 | `MIGRATUM:DRIVER-SHUTDOWN`    | Shutdowns the driver and cleans up any allocated resources |

-You can check the [sql driver](./src/driver/sql.lisp) implementation for some example code.
+You can check the [dbi driver](./src/driver/dbi.lisp) implementation for some example code.

 ## Tests